 The Trustee will verify your identity by reviewing your driver's license or other acceptable forms of identification such as a passport or military identification.
 The Trustee will also verify your social security number by reviewing your original social security card.
 BE SURE TO BRING YOUR PHOTO IDENTIFICATION AND SOCIAL SECURITY CARD TO THE HEARING.
-If you do not bring acceptable photo identification and your social security card, the Trustee cannot hold your hearing, and you may have to come back another day.
+If you do not bring acceptable photo identification and your social security card, the Trustee cannot hold your hearing, and you will be required to come back another day.

 The Trustee is under a duty to ask certain questions, but he or she will not treat you rudely.
-All of the Trustees in the Charleston division are professional, courteous, and sympathetic to those in need of debt relief.
-In fact, most of the Trustees are attorneys who represent debtors in their practices.
 The Trustee must do his job, but you will be treated with respect.
 You should always answer questions honestly.
 To do otherwise is perjury and bankruptcy fraud, which are both felonies.